pashamed/CryptoApp/CryproApp/README.md

 ## About

-This is a simple Crypto Currency data visualization App from poppular crypto aggregators, with chart view, search and convert currencies.
+This is a simple Crypto Currency data visualization App from poppular crypto aggregators, with linegraph view, search and convert currencies.